yashraj-28/HCI-Prototyping/README.md

 ### Prototype 2 (New ideas):
-1. Increase the total screen space with workspace in center.
-2.
-3.
+1. Make workspace full screen.
+2. Decrease the sensitivity of mouse.